Eat your way through the USA by Loree Pettit

 Hawaii Facts and Symbols by Emily McAuliffe

 This is a unit study I did with my children as we study our way through the United States.
 This is for the state of Hawaii.
-I have children in several grade levels.
+I have children at several grade levels.
 You will need to adjust activities and assignments to your appropriate grade level.
 We kept all of our work in a binder with sheet protectors for enjoyment and review at a later date.

 Color the state flag for Hawaii.